vsouza/awesome-ios/README.md

 * [Material](https://github.com/CosmicMind/Material) - Material is an animation and graphics framework that allows developers to easily create beautiful applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom control to select a distance with a pan gesture, written in Swift.
 * [OAStackView](https://github.com/nsomar/OAStackView) - OAStackView tries to port back the stackview to iOS 7+.
 OAStackView aims at replicating all the features in UIStackView.
 * [StyleKit](https://github.com/146BC/StyleKit) - StyleKit is a microframework that enables you to style your applications using a simple JSON file.
-Behind the scenes, StyleKit uses UIAppearance and some selector magic to apply the styles.
-You can also customize the parser for greater flexibility.
 * [PageController](https://github.com/hirohisa/PageController) - Infinite paging controller, scrolling through contents and title bar scrolls with a delay.
 * [StatusProvider](https://github.com/mariohahn/StatusProvider) - Protocol to handle initial Loadings, Empty Views and Error Handling in a ViewController & views
 * [ASBubbleDrag](https://github.com/scamps88/ASBubbleDrag) - round icon drag control (made in swift) dock style